reachbsr-EKA/admissibility-execution-control/README.md

 That question led to a substrate-independent recursive-control architecture that progressed through substantive U.S. patent examination, allowance of all 17 claims, and issuance as [U.S. Patent No. 12,730,417 B1](https://github.com/reachbsr-EKA/admissibility-execution-control/blob/main/US_Patent_12730417_B1.pdf) on September 8, 2026.

-The work continued beyond the patent into deterministic continuation and execution-control mechanisms, finite behavioral completion, and a Lean formalization whose defined semantic core is closed, verified, frozen, and package-integrated at `v0.1.126`.
+The work continued beyond the patent into deterministic execution control, finite behavioral completion, and a Lean formalization whose defined semantic core is closed, verified, frozen, and package-integrated at `v0.1.126`.

-Those completed milestones subsequently exposed a further engineering problem: how can the identity, execution environment, verification state, provenance, authority, claim correspondence, and epistemic standing of computational or formal artifacts be preserved across recursive continuation?
+Completion of those milestones exposed a distinct downstream problem.
+Controlling whether a continuation may execute is not sufficient to establish whether an artifact produced through recursive continuation preserves the identity, provenance, verification state, authority, and epistemic standing required for downstream reliance.

-The current engineering frontier addresses that problem as a distinct downstream realization.
-It does not reopen the frozen semantic core, and its results acquire standing through their own implementation and verification evidence.
+That problem defines the current engineering frontier.
+It extends the research trajectory from **execution authority** toward **verification and preservation of warranted standing across recursive continuation**, while leaving the frozen semantic core unchanged.

-The longer research horizon considers whether such mechanisms can support independently evolving computational and formal loci whose warranted results propagate without erasure, false attachment, or unsupported authority inheritance.
-Large formal research spaces are one prospective application of this architecture, but no result concerning computational complexity, P vs NP, or any Millennium problem is claimed by the established work.
+A further research horizon follows from that engineering problem: whether independently evolving computational and formal loci can propagate warranted results, constraints, and exclusions across a larger search surface without erasure, false attachment, or unsupported authority inheritance.
+Large formal research spaces are prospective stress environments for that architecture; no result concerning computational complexity, P vs NP, or any Millennium problem is claimed by the established work.

 The upstream structural framework remains independently contestable.
-The issued patent, engineering implementations, formalization, and subsequent verification work are intended to remain separately inspectable downstream consequences rather than requiring prior agreement with the ontology.
+The issued patent, completed engineering, frozen formalization, active engineering, and prospective research remain separately inspectable stages of one research lineage rather than mutually validating evidence.

 Earlier working material documenting the pre-engineering development path is preserved in [`research-lineage/`](https://github.com/reachbsr-EKA/admissibility-execution-control/tree/main/research-lineage).